Colub-org/.github/profile/README.md

 # Colub: Collaborative Hub for Projects
 Welcome to Colub, a community-driven platform for collaboration, project sharing, and a hub for creativity!
-This repository houses the code for our blogging platform and hosting service.
+This organisation houses the code for our blogging platform and hosting service.

 ## About Colub
 Colub is more than just a company and Discord community; it's a space where like-minded individuals come together to collaborate on projects, share ideas, and foster creativity.
 This repository represents the core of our platform, designed to facilitate seamless collaboration and project sharing.